felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 keyboard setup is something that I enjoy trying to optimize every day, even if just bit by bit.
 It is a complicated task because there are many things to take into account:

-* The size of my working space
+* The size of the working space
-* The typing speed I must be able to achieve to work comfortably
+* The typing speed required to work comfortably
 * The reliability of a single key stroke
-* How much I want to rely on my mouse
+* How often is the mouse required
-* The amount of customization I want (aesthetics and functional)
+* How much customization is expected (aesthetics and functional)

 This leads to questions that might seem easy to answer at first, but can actually lead to surprisingly nuanced
 answers: